Inside: Your ultimate guide to apple activities this fall. Apple science, apple crafts, apple sensory play, apple unity study, and more!

 What is the first thing that comes to your mind when I say “apple”?
 Quick!
 Don’t think about it!
 What did you say?

-We asked this question 100 people, and if our research is anything to go by, “pie” is by far one of the most popular answers people give.
+We asked this question of 100 people, and if our research is anything to go by, “pie” is by far one of the most popular answers people gave.
 Some other popular answers were “tree,” “fruit,” and “red.”

 We were surprised to hear that women with children were more likely to say, “healthy” and “snack.”
 And men were more likely to say “core” and “laptop.”

 The Lesson Learned